How Do You File a Personal Injury Insurance Claim in Texas?

 - Explain the nature and extent of your injuries

-- Establish your economic damages, including medical bills, lost wages and other out-of-pocket expenses that you have incurred
+- Establish your economic damages, including medical bills, lost wages, and other out-of-pocket expenses that you have incurred

-- Describe your non-economic damages such as pain and suffering, emotional anguish and loss of enjoyment of life.
+- Describe your non-economic damages such as pain and suffering, emotional anguish, and loss of enjoyment of life.

 Today, demand letters can be highly sophisticated.
 They are actually demanding packages that include reports from experts, graphics, computer animation, and video.
-A highly professional demand package can go a long way towards securing a timely settlement of a claim.
+A highly professional demand package can go a long way toward securing a timely settlement of a claim.

 What Happens After You Submit a Demand Letter?

 After you submit your demand letter, the insurance company will compare your demand letter with the information it already has about your case.
-If the insurer accepts liability and agrees with the amount of damages that you have demanded, the insurer will offer to settle your case.
+If the insurer accepts liability and agrees with the number of damages that you have demanded, the insurer will offer to settle your case.
 If you accept the offer, you will then sign a release and, eventually, receive payment of your claim.